Infineon/ota-update/README.md

 - Host application pushes the update to the device sequentially.

-- BLE OTA device stores the received chunks of upgrade image into its secondary Slot.
+- BLE OTA device stores the received chunks of upgrade image into its upgrade slot using registered storage API callbacks.

-- After transfer completion, On the next reboot MCUBootloader updates the image in a primary slot with the image in a secondary slot using OVERWRITE/SWAP option.
+- After transfer completion, On the next reboot bootloader boots upgrade image of application.

-- Now, the updated application runs from the primary slot.

 ## 7. Example Job Flow Update Sequence Using HTTP